 In 1988 the land was taken over by the State Parks system.
 It’s taken some time, but today Dennings Point is home to both a park and the Center for Environmental Innovation and Education, part of the Beacon Institute for Rivers and Estuaries.
 The Center has restored one of the abandoned factory buildings, now used as both the visitors’ center and for their educational programs, events, and environmental workshops.
 But the rest of the ruins are still there, speaking to the stark beauty of these old industrial sites.
 With both the State Park and the Beacon Institute looking out for Dennings Point, preserving both the land and the buildings – seems like a win-win.

 Know Before You Go

-Within Hudson Highlands State Park Preserve.
+Within the Dennings Point hiking area near Beacon, NY.
 As of October 1st, the bridge is open and the ruins are accessible.
 Even with the bridge being down, the site can be accessed via the Fjord Trail and Riverside Trail.

 As of April 2021, the factory is fenced off and cleared of vegetation.
 Clarkson University's Beacon Institute for Rivers and Estuaries is renovating the building for use as an environmental education facility.